What is eventing?

 These tests developed from the training regime of horses used in military combat up through World War I. War horses were required to be fit yet agile, obedient, brave and determined.
 As their usefulness in combat diminished with the development of mechanized tools of war, these highly trained and greatly respected horses became repurposed for competitions between nations during peaceful times.
 These competitions became known as Horse Trials, and the sport known as Eventing.

-Red Hills offers six levels of competition, Preliminary, Intermediate, and Advanced in national competition, and CCI2*-, CCI3*-S, and CCI4*-S in international competition.
-CIC2* is parallel to the Preliminary division, but a bit more rigorous and demanding of the horse.
-CCI3* AND intermediate are parallel; and CCI4* and Advanced are parallel.
+Red Hills offers six levels of competition, Preliminary, Intermediate, and Advanced in national competition, and CCI2*-S, CCI3*-S, and CCI4*-S in international competition.
+CCI2*-S is parallel to the Preliminary division, but a bit more rigorous and demanding of the horse.
+CCI3* and Intermediate are parallel; and CCI4* and Advanced are parallel.
 The CCI5* designation is reserved for the most rigorous competitions, such as the Olympics, the World Equestrian Games, Badminton in England, and the Kentucky Three Day in Lexington, KY.

 The first phase of a Horse Trial is always dressage, a series of suppling and strengthening exercises performed in a flat, enclosed arena.
 “Dressage” comes from the French word meaning “training.”
 Dressage training develops the horse’s submission and responsiveness to the rider’s aids…his seat, legs and hands… and the horse’s strength and agility to perform the intricate movements that were required for cavalry exercises.
 The dressage ground work is the foundation upon which the two jumping phases are built, as it develops the strength and balance the horse must have for the rigors of the cross-country phase and the precision of show jumping.
 Dressage is always the first test of horse and rider, followed by the jumping phases.
 In a CCI-S competition, either jumping phase may follow dressage.